Starlk7/Magiceden-Launchpad-Bot/README.md

 Waiting for minting is up to 24 hours, so run this script later than 24 hours before mint.

-Now working only with Solana, other networks is coming...
+Now working only with Solana and BTC, other networks is coming...

 ## ❓ How to install
 * Install [Google Chrome](https://www.google.com/chrome/), if you don't have it